Academic Building HC 212

 Fairfield CT 06825

-The Department of Government, Politics & Global Studies houses two majors: Political Science and Global Studies.
+The Department of Government, Politics & Global Studies houses the Political Science and Global Studies majors as well as the Master of Public Administration program.
 The Department of Government, Politics & Global Studies consists of four full-time faculty.
 Several political science faculty are widely published and nationally known for their scholarship.

 The Political Science major seeks to awaken in students an appreciation and an understanding of politics and government in the broadest and deepest sense.
 It considers democratic governance the key to civilization and ethics as central to democratic life.

 Courses are offered in four major areas: American politics, comparative politics, international relations and political theory.
 Classroom learning is enriched in a number of ways, including field trips to the state Capitol, Washington, D.C.; internships with legislators in the Connecticut General Assembly; Washington and district office internships with national legislators; election campaign and party organization internships; and internships with public administrators.
 More Information...

 Globalization has brought about rapid change as citizens, governments, and markets worldwide have become increasingly interdependent.
 Today’s college graduates will need the knowledge, skills and abilities to thrive in a competitive, globalized economy.

 The major in Global Studies responds to the demands of the 21st century by equipping students with competencies through a broad based and multidisciplinary program designed to prepare them for global engagement.
 It is designed for students who have strong international interests and wish to pursue those interests in a program of study.
 More Information...